surifirstpin/biplus_documentation/docs/GlobalFunctions.md

 <center><h1>Global Function</h1></center>

 A common set of statements or operations can be defined globally as a function and it can be retrieved and used in any project.
-One global function shall be referred from another global function, But it should not be repeated in limitless.
+One global function shall be referred from another global function, But it should not be circular reference.

->Path :  Settings-->click on global functions.
+>Navigation :  Settings→Click on global functions.

  1. Click on Add-Functions to create new function.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/d9712e86a6881444e961d60dfc6aab30bf665172/images/func1.png)